Innis Brown

 Innis Brown (March 31, 1884 - January 23, 1961) was a college football player, referee, sportswriter, and civil engineer.
 His sports articles were nationally known, writing for the New York Sun and Hearst newspapers.

-Early years
+Early life

 Innis Brown was born on March 31, 1884, in Franklin, Tennessee, to Enoch Brown, Sr. and Lucinda Allen.
 Innis's younger brother Enock "Nuck" Brown was captain of the 1913 Vanderbilt Commodores football team.
 Both attended Mooney School.

 Vanderbilt University

 Innis was a prominent guard for Dan McGugin's Vanderbilt Commodores football teams of Vanderbilt University.
 He was also a Rhodes Scholar.

 1905

 In 1905 Brown was captain and selected All-Southern of the 1905 team.
 One publication claims "The first scouting done in the South was in 1905, when Dan McGugin and Captain Innis Brown, of Vanderbilt went to Atlanta to see Sewanee play Georgia Tech."

 1906

 He spent the 1906 season as the head football coach at Southwestern Presbyterian University – now Rhodes College – in Clarksville, Tennessee.